joergmlpts/nature-id/README.md

 Info: Taxon 'Mimulus aurantiacus' changed to 'Diplacus', iNat taxa id 777236.
 ```

-This message deserves a closer look.
 Species *Mimulus aurantiacus* in the label file is replaced with genus *Diplacus* and not with the current species *Diplacus aurantiacus*.
+This looks like a bug and hence deserves a closer look.

 The reason for `nature_id`'s decision is that *Mimulus aurantiacus* consisted of multiple varieties *Mimulus aurantiacus aurantiacus*, *Mimulus aurantiacus grandiflorus*, *Mimulus aurantiacus parviflorus*, and 3 more.

-In the current taxonomy, these varieties have become species, *Diplacus aurantiacus*, *Diplacus grandiflorus*, and *Diplacus parviflorus*. *Diplacus aurantiacus* does not replace *Mimulus aurantiacus*; it replaces the variety *Mimulus aurantiacus aurantiacus*.
+In the current taxonomy, these varieties are species *Diplacus aurantiacus*, *Diplacus grandiflorus*, and *Diplacus parviflorus*. *Diplacus aurantiacus* does not replace *Mimulus aurantiacus*; it replaces the variety *Mimulus aurantiacus aurantiacus*.

 Another way of understanding this issue is realizing that photos of all varieties *Mimulus aurantiacus aurantiacus*, *Mimulus aurantiacus grandiflorus*, *Mimulus aurantiacus parviflorus* and the 3 others have been used to train the classification model to recognize *Mimulus aurantiacus*.
-In the current taxonomy, the label is triggered for any of the species *Diplacus  aurantiacus*, *Diplacus grandiflorus*, *Diplacus parviflorus*. `nature_id` cannot say which current species it is.
+In the current taxonomy, this label is triggered for any of the species *Diplacus  aurantiacus*, *Diplacus grandiflorus*, *Diplacus parviflorus*. `nature_id` cannot say which of current species it sees.
 It can only identify pictures as genus *Diplacus*.

 ```
 Taxonomy written to file 'classifiers\aiy_plants_V1_taxonomy.csv'.